Layr-Labs/eigenda-operator-setup/mainnet-beta/README.md

 ```
 Go thru the `.env` and update any TODOs listed in comments

-In your `.env` make sure specify the new mainnet-beta bls key
+In your `.env` ensure that the key vars map to the correct key names/locations created earlier
 ```
 # NOTE: Your mainnet-beta ECDSA key should match your mainnet ECDSA key
 NODE_ECDSA_KEY_FILE_HOST=${EIGENLAYER_HOME}/operator_keys/mainnet.ecdsa.key.json